Bonneville County, Idaho: History

 The gold rush into the Caribou region was not considered a small one despite the brevity of the settlements.
 An estimated $50 million was taken out of the region in gold dust and nuggets.
-Aside from the gold on Caribou mountain, cattle raising was the first major industry.
+Aside from the gold on Caribou Mountain, cattle raising was the first major industry.
 Before the coming of the railroad, Matt Taylor bought and trailed a herd of cattle into the valley.
-As more settlers came they too started herds and stock raising became a profitable, growing industry.
+As more settlers came, they too started herds and stock raising became a profitable, growing industry.

 Experiments proved that many farm products could be raised in the area and farms spread over the valley.
 In 1888, a group of farmers planted small acreages of potatoes.
-That fall they sold them for 90 cents per hundred weight, and a new industry was created.
+That fall they sold them for 90 cents per hundred weights, and a new industry was created.
 During the early 20th century, more experiments had shown that sugar beets could be grown successfully.
 In 1902, Mark Austin surveyed the possibilities and recommended that a sugar factory be built east of Idaho Falls.
 In 1903 the cornerstone for the building was laid.
 That fall the factory was in production and the small town of Lincoln built up around it.

 From the building of the ferry in 1863 to 1900 the face of Bonneville County changed considerably.
 The Utah and Northern Railroad Company made Eagle Rock a division point, built maintenance shops and the town grew.
 In 1885, Eagle Rock had a population of 1,500.
 In 1887 the railroad shops moved to Pocatello, leaving Eagle Rock almost a ghost town.
 With the development of irrigation, the town took on a new life and it became the most important shipping point between Ogden, Utah and Butte, Montana.